bchavdarov/bcdl-invoice/README.md

 `wp i18n make-pot . languages/bcdl-invoice.pot` : It will make a .pot file in its `languages/` directory (requires [wp-cli](https://make.wordpress.org/cli/handbook/guides/installing/) installed).

+To install the plugin for development - clone the repository in your WordPress /plugins folder.

+`cd bcdl-invoice`

+Install PHP dependencies using Composer:

+`composer install`

 Author's page: [https://datteq.com/](https://datteq.com/)